remodellertsukada/remodeller_mainpage/cmssite/themes/lightning-pro/readme.txt

 == Changelog ==

+V8.0.1
+* [ Bugfix ] Sorting by Nested Page is did not affect.

 V8.0.0
 * [ Add function ][ Page Header ] Add mobile image and cover color and opacity